mnot/I-D/draft-nottnick-ietf-decisions.md

 * the options considered and the trade-offs between them, including the use cases weighed against each other;
 * what would constitute grounds to revisit the decision, if that is not obvious.

 The more contested a decision, the more its declaration needs to explain itself.
-When participants ask how a determination was reached, answering generally serves the decision: an explanation is what allows those who disagree to see that their objections were weighed rather than counted, and a determination that cannot be explained invites appeal.
+A good explanation allows those who disagree to see that their objections were weighed rather than counted.

 Consensus decisions can be recorded in e-mail, a publicly available document, or an issues list.
 Such a record need not be formal, but the consensus caller remains responsible for being able to cite their determinations.